7 Reasons to Feel Grateful As a Retiree Around the Holidays

 Convinced that you want to feel more grateful?
 There are proven ways to increase gratitude in your life.
-Here are 4 simple ways to get started right now.
+Here are four simple ways to get started right now.

 Some people equate this expression of gratitude to meditation or prayer.

-2. You Have Options: Most of us have not saved adequately for a financially secure retirement.
+Most of us have not saved adequately for a financially secure retirement.
 However, that does not mean that we are without options.
-Working a little longer, making compromises on a budget and using home equity are just some of your options for making sure that you have the retirement you want.
-Here are a few ideas:
+Working a little longer, making compromises on a budget, and using home equity are just some of your options for making sure that you have the retirement you want.

-3. Stock Market is at Record Highs: If you have retirement savings that are somehow invested in the financial markets, you have real reason to give thanks.
+If you have retirement savings that are somehow invested in the financial markets, you have a real reason to give thanks.
 The U.S. markets are higher than they have ever been.

 However, it is important to note that many experts are calling these highs a “bubble,” meaning that they are predicting some type of crash.
 As someone in (or near) retirement, be cautious and prudent about your exposure to the financial markets.

-7. Retirement is Your Time: Regardless of your financial status, now is the time to make the most of your life.
+Regardless of your financial status, now is the time to make the most of your life.
 Study after study has shown that having control over your time gives you more happiness than having money.
 Looking for ideas for how to spend that time?
-Here are 41 tips for happiness, health and wealth in retirement.
+Here are 41 tips for happiness, health, and wealth in retirement.